catan271/TKXDPM.KHMT.20231-03/README.md

 - Assigned tasks:

-  - Task 1: Detect controller in package controller
+  - Task 1: Find coupling in controller package and entity package

 - Implementation details:
   - Pull Request(s): [Attach links to your pull requests here.
 You can attach multiple pull requests]()